You searched for NZ - North Island projects. Change your search

-Every Tuesday and some weekends Conservation Volunteers are out and about at different parks around Auckland.
+Every Tuesday Conservation Volunteers are out and about at different parks around Auckland.

-It’s part of an initiative between Conservation Volunteers New Zealand and the Auckland Council to help bring biodiversity back to our central parks and to give people who are interested in conservation a chance to get involved.
+It’s part of an initiative between Conservation Volunteers New Zealand and the Auckland Council to help bring biodiversity back to our central parks and to give people who are interested in conservation an opportunity to get involved.

 Join us and help out your local parks.